Lecture: Professor Amy C. Smith (University of Reading), Drawing and Winckelmann’s taste for elegant simplicity

 The Grand Tour: How Classical Art Went Viral in England

 The Ure Museum of Greek Archaeology has designed a programme of family activities to accompany Winckelmann and Curiosity in the 18th-Century Gentleman’s Library exhibition in Christ Church Upper Library.
 These sessions will take place on Mondays 30th July, 6th and 13th August at the Library and will explore the importance of the Grand Tour and Winckelmann’s publications in the dissemination of Classical art in Great Britain.
 Admission is free but booking essential email@example.com

-We are pleased to launch the Winckelmann and curiosity exhibition on the occasion of the third of the series of workshops on the theme Under the Greek Sky: Taste and the Reception of Classical art from Winckelmann to the present.
-This workshop, Ideals and Nations: New perspectives on the European reception of Winckelmann’s aesthetics, which will take place at Christ Church, Oxford, on 29 June 2018, will feature Professors Elisabeth Décultot (Martin Luther University Halle-Wittenberg) and Alex Potts (University of Michigan) as keynote speakers.
+We launched the Winckelmann and curiosity exhibition on the occasion of the third of the series of workshops on the theme Under the Greek Sky: Taste and the Reception of Classical art from Winckelmann to the present.
+This workshop, Ideals and Nations: New perspectives on the European reception of Winckelmann’s aesthetics, which took place at Christ Church, Oxford, on 29 June 2018, featured Professors Elisabeth Décultot (Martin Luther University Halle-Wittenberg) and Alex Potts (University of Michigan) as keynote speakers.